best-practice-and-impact/api_formatter/README.md

 This package helps reduce manual effort, avoid common formatting errors, and speed up the process of getting data API-ready.

 ## Installation
 To get started with the project, follow the steps below.
-Before installing, make sure you have Git and Python 3.9+ installed on your system.
+Before installing, make sure you have Git and the most recent version of Python available installed on your system.

 1. Clone the repository: